 Where to eat in and around Playa d'en Bossa, Ibiza: high end to budget

-From world-class beach clubs, to gourmet burgers on the go, there are many ways to satisfy your hunger along Ibiza's longest beach.
+From world-class beach clubs, to gourmet burgers on the go, there are many ways to satisfy your hunger along Ibiza's longest beach resort.

 Ibiza's most popular holiday resort, Playa d'en Bossa, is blessed with almost 3km of golden sand and surrounded by a collection of the island's best beach clubs, as well as its brightest nightspots.
 However, with the resort dominated by some of the island's best hotels, offering fully inclusive or half board, deciding where to eat out when hunger strikes can be challenging.